Single vs. Multiple Branches in DeepONet and S-DeepONet: Network Architecture Follows Coupling in Multiphysics Systems: Results

-In this example, the time-dependent input functions $Q_{\text{ext}}(t)$ and $\rho_e(t)$ were randomly generated following a Gaussian distribution using the gstools \cite{muller2022gstools} package.
-Finite element simulations were then conducted to solve for $T$ and $\phi$ within a one-dimensional domain consisting of 127 second-order elements over 101 time steps to generate 5000 samples, using again the open-source package FEniCSx \cite{baratta2023dolfinx}.
-This dataset captures a wide range of realistic temporal input conditions, enabling trained neural network models to generalize effectively across unseen input scenarios and the corresponding diverse scenarios of thermal and electrical solution fields, as well as their interactions.
+In this coupling case, the time-dependent input functions $Q_{\text{ext}}(t)$ and $\rho_e(t)$ were randomly generated following a Gaussian distribution using the gstools \cite{muller2022gstools} package.
+Finite element simulations were then conducted to solve for $T$ and $\phi$ within a one-dimensional domain consisting of 127 second-order elements over 101 time steps to generate 5000 samples, using the FEniCSx \cite{baratta2023dolfinx}.
+This dataset captures a wide range of temporal input conditions, enabling trained neural network models to generalize effectively across unseen input scenarios and the corresponding diverse scenarios of thermal and electrical solution fields, as well as their interactions.

+Besides the coupled solutions, uncoupled solutions were also prepared to represent a less challenging case for predicting the individual physical fields.
+In this configuration, a single temperature field is passed into the electrical conduction equation to predict the electric potential distribution, which depends only on $\rho_e(t)$.
+Similarly, a single electric potential field is passed into the heat diffusion equation to predict the temperature, which depends only on the external heat source $Q_{\text{ext}}(t)$.

+The S-DeepONet architecture was applied in two configurations: a single-branch design, in which $[Q_{\text{ext}}(t), \rho_e(t)]$ were jointly encoded into $B_h^{\mathrm{GRU}}$, and a two-branch MIONet-style extension, in which $Q_{\text{ext}}(t)$ and $\rho_e(t)$ were independently encoded into $B_d$ and $B_m$ before being merged via the Hadamard product.
+Model performance was evaluated using the relative $L_2$ error.

+Fig.~\ref{fig:electro_thermal_profiles}(a)--(c) compares the predicted and target electrical potential values.
+At the same time, Fig.~\ref{fig:electro_thermal_profiles}(d)--(f) presents the temperature results at the final time step along the domain direction for coupled multiphysics data using both the single-branch and two-branch (MIONet) S-DeepONet models.
+The single-branch S-DeepONet implementation yields temperature and electrical potential solutions that align more closely with the FEM solution (target) compared to the two-branch S-DeepONet.

+Additionally, the histogram of test error distributions in Fig.~\ref{fig:electro_thermal_hist}(a)--(b) highlights the accuracy of the single-branch implementation over the two-branch implementation, particularly for the electrical potential.
+The two-branch predictions for electrical potential (represented by blue columns) exhibit a long tail, indicating larger error areas.

+Fig.~\ref{fig:electro_thermal_hist}(c)--(d) indicates that, when the fields are uncoupled, the performance gap narrows and the two-branch model is slightly favored.
+This accords with the intuition and our single-physics benchmark that independent inputs benefit from separate encoders, while tightly coupled multiphysics demands a shared-parameter latent.

+Table~\ref{tab:combined_error_potential_temperature} summarizes the $L_2$ relative error results, obtained by repeating training and evaluation five times using different random seeds while keeping the model architecture, hyperparameters, and training schedules fixed.
+The single-branch S-DeepONet, which reads both inputs together and encodes them with shared (coupled) trainable parameters, is more accurate with coupled multiphysics (thermo-electrical) analysis data than S-DeepONet MIONet with two branches, and this is particularly the case for electrical potential, where MIONet-based S-DeepONet has over 15\% error.
+In contrast, the single-branch S-DeepONet has slightly over 1\% error.